Jwmeyers7795/NYTimes-Homepage/README.md

 # NYTimes-Homepage
-Static replica of a NYTimes Homepage
+Replica of responsive New York Times Homepage and Login Page